 Port Arthur and its haunted houses (TAS)

 Port Arthur is a unique place full of history.
+This village, located on the Tasman Peninsula, was used as a prison in the 1800s for the most heavily sentenced prisoners.
 Every night it is possible to take a guided tour during which you are told the stories of the convicts and their ghosts who still haunt the place to this day!

 Burnie (TAS): The Penguin City